 A Great Gazoo Ersatz called Osmodiar appeared in two episodes, "The Simpsons Spin-Off Showcase" and "HOMЯ".

 Specifically, they fight elves who resemble the members of X-Men's Alpha Flight (A Canadian task force that served as part of Wolverine's backstory in the late 70's/ early 80's.)
 They are even given the Punny Name Elf-a Flight and the one with candy cane claws is called Wintergreen.
+The same episode also features villainous versions of the Fantastic Four, called the "Faculty Four" here since they're supposed to all have school and teacher related powers.

 The Batman Beyond episode "Heroes" had three obvious references to the Fantastic Four in form of another superhero team called the Terrific Trio: the stand-in for Mr. Fantastic was changed to "the 2D man", the Invisible Woman gained ice powers and was dubbed Freon, and the Thing and the Human Torch were merged into one character, Magma.
 The idea is then ruthlessly deconstructed with the "accident" having been set up by a jealous admirer.
 Plus the mutation not only causes an end to normal life, but eventually psychosis.
 Then they all go rogue and die.
 And the captain of the SHIELD-like organization is not Nick Fury mixed with J. Jonah Jameson with a Hitler mustache.